Aayushstha03/ts-tree-diff/outputs/https_www_bankofengland_co_uk_paper_2025_ps_amendments_to_the_boes_approach_to_setting_a_mrel.md

     MREL SoP Annex 1, paragraph 5(b)

+*   ### Annex 4: List of respondents who have consented to the publication of their names

-*   Association for Financial Markets in Europe (AFME)
+    Association for Financial Markets in Europe (AFME)

     Aldermore Group PLC